zxer0/jess-docs/README.md

 To watch some training videos, visit http://www.youtube.com/user/c9ide

 stuff i want to do:
-- now deleting a thing deletes everything beneath it til you refresh the page
 - read from file
 - expand/contract specs
 - soft delete instead of hard delete?
 - checkboxes to edit multiple?
-- adding a parent at top level makes spec go all the way to the bottom?
+- adding a parent at top level makes spec go all the way to the bottom. i mean i guess that makes sense
+- make stuff endpoints